Batuan, Bohol: History

 This interior town used to be a barrio of Bilar during the Spanish regime and was called Lindugon.
 During the early years of the American regime, this barrio was made into a municipality by Act No. 968 dated Oct 31, 1903 that provided the following: “The Municipality of Batuan shall consist of the territory of the barrio of Batuan in the present Municipality of Bilar, with the seat of the municipal government at the present barrio of Batuan.”
 (Acts of the Philippine Commission, Vol. XIV.
 Washington: Government Printing Office, 1904).

-Batuan became a separate municipality through the efforts of some local leaders, such as Manuel Decasa, Alejandro Barril, Victor Tiongson, among others, who were put behind bars for strongly advocating the movement to cede Batuan from its mother town Bilar, and its subsequent creation as a distinct and separate town.
-Notwithstanding, those leaders pursued their aspirations after release from prison.
-Municipality of Batuan was created, originally comprising only five barangays namely: Lindugon, Cambacay, Rosariohan, Janlud and Cantigdas; but today comprising fifteen.
+Batuan became a separate municipality through the efforts of local leaders such as Manuel Decasa, Alejandro Barril, and Victor Tiongson, who were even imprisoned for strongly advocating its separation from its mother town, Bilar.
+Despite this, they continued to pursue their goal after their release.
+The Municipality of Batuan was eventually established, initially comprising five barangays, namely Lindugon, Cambacay, Rosariohan, Janlud, and Cantigdas, and has since expanded to a total of fifteen barangays.

 The early years of local administration saw its seat at Lindugon, now Poblacion Vieja.
 In 1911 however, the Municipal Hall, the seat of local government, was transferred to sitio Tinagacan for reasons of accessibility.
 Eventually, the parish church was also relocated to its present site at the Poblacion.

 Batuan got its name from the edible fruit with the same name, which grew frequently in the locality.
 Today though these trees can hardly be found in the area.

 During the Japanese occupation, Batuan was a haven of evacuees from the other parts of Bohol as well as from the provinces of Cebu and Leyte.
 It was at the Batuan Central School site where the unification of the guerilla forces of Bohol was forged on 29 June 1942, paving the way for the creation of the Bohol Area Command (BAC) under the command of Major Ismael Ingeniero, whose election was hotly contested by rival factions.
 The command had its headquarters in Brgy Behind the Clouds.
 Major Ingeniero and his force played a pivotal role in the Battle of the Visayas and liberation of Bohol.